Shashank1828/Shashank1828/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=shashank1828" alt="shashank1828" /></a> </p>

-- 🔭 I’m currently working on *CodeCapture*
+- 🔭 I’m currently working on *My first GenAI Application*

-- 🌱 I’m currently learning *React.js*
+- 🌱 I’m currently learning *GenAI*

-- 💬 Ask me about *Python Libraries*
+- 💬 Ask me about *How To From vapor to rainfall, from code to deployment*

 - 📫 How to reach me *beingshashankk@gmail.com*